skydoves/PowerMenu/README.md

                 .build();
 ```

-And you can customizing dialog like below.
+And you can create a customized dialog like below.
 ```java
 CustomPowerMenu customPowerMenu = new CustomPowerMenu.Builder<>(context, new CustomDialogMenuAdapter())
                 .setHeaderView(R.layout.layout_custom_dialog_header) // header used for title